Superannuation & Your Retirement

 Is a SMSF right for you?

 SMSFs give you extra control over your money, but they also require investment knowledge, skills and expertise.
-You will need to decide if the additional risk, responsibility and effort are going to be worth it.
+You will need to decide if a SMSF is right for you, and whether the additional risk, responsibility, and effort are going to be worth it.

 Talk to a Super Specialist today.